 To incentivize users for the first purchase by giving them a bigger discount and then having it automatically set to a regular discount afterwards

-When you view the widget on your store, you'll see the two plans are automatically combined under the same name, and the discount shows next to the display name of each frequency
+When you view the widget on your store, you'll see the frequency specific discount shows next to the display name of each frequency.

-No matter how you set up your discounts they are part of the subscription and can be used along with discount codes that you create in Shopify.
+No matter how you choose to set up your Subscription Plan discounts they are part of the subscription and can be used along with discount codes that you create in Shopify.

 Finally, you can also enable subscription shipping in this discount section.
 You can read more on how to create a subscription shipping profile in the settings portion of the help center, but once that profile is created, you can apply it to any subscription plan with the checkbox in the discount section.
 This is typically used to give users free shipping, but gives you the option of defining any zones and rates that make sense for your operations.